-- A. Remove the lifting handle from its storage position inside the battery box. - B. Slide the lifting handle into the lifting mount, and secure the handle into the mount using the supplied locking pin. - C. Open the rubber tie-down (see page 9), and pull the two locking pins that are holding the upper frame in the down position.

-Carefully pull down on the lifting handle to raise the upper frame of the trailer.
+- A. Remove the lifting handle from its storage position inside the battery box. - B. Slide the lifting handle into the lifting mount, and secure the handle into the mount using the supplied locking pin. - C. Open the rubber tie-down (see page 9), and pull the two locking pins that are holding the upper frame in the down position. - D. Carefully pull down on the lifting handle to raise the upper frame of the trailer.
 As mentioned, use both hands, moving the handle slowly and applying pressure as you raise the upper frame.
 The weight will shift as the load nears the final position.
-Once the upper frame is fully upright, the solar panel (or panels) will be facing skyward in a horizontal position (parallel to the ground), as shown.
-This is the recommended position for solar charging in any location.

-E. Replace the locking pins to secure the frame in place.
+Once the upper frame is fully upright, the solar panel (or panels) will be facing skyward in a horizontal position (parallel to the ground), as shown on page 1.
+This is the recommended position for solar charging in any location. - E. Replace the locking pins to secure the frame in place.

-Step 4: Powering on the sign and third party devices
+Step 4: Powering on the sign

-Here's how to power on the sign and your third party devices and activate your solar panel.
+Here's how to power on the sign and activate your solar panel (if equipped).